elysiajs/documentation/docs/essential/life-cycle.md

 # Life Cycle

-Also, known as middleware in other frameworks like Express.
+Also knows as middleware with name in Express or Hook in Fastify.

-Imagine you want to return a text of HTML.
-Usually, you would need to manually set "Content-Type" headers as "text/html" to help the browser interpret that the response is HTML.
+Imagine we want to return a text of HTML.

+We need to set **"Content-Type"** headers as **"text/html"** to for browser to render HTML.

+Explicitly specify that response is HTML could be repetitive if there are a lot of handlers, says ~200 endpoints.

+We can see a duplicated code for just to specify that response is HTML.

-But what if after we send a response, we could add some code to detect if the response is an HTML string and add a header to the response automatically?
+But what if after we sent a response, we could detect if a response is an HTML string then append headers automatically?

 That's when the concept of Life Cycle comes into play.

+---

 Life Cycle allows us to intercept important events, and customize the behavior of Elysia, like adding an HTML header automatically.

 Elysia's Life Cycle event can be illustrated as the following.
 ![Elysia Life Cycle Graph](/assets/lifecycle.webp)

-You don't have to understand/memorize all of the events in one go.
+You don't have to understand/memorize all of the events in one go, we will be covering each on the next chapter.

 ## Events